Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Setup

-Finally, before proceeding towards describing the classes of estimators of $\psi(\bbP)$ that we consider based on these nuisance function estimators, it is worth mentioning that $\hat{p}_{k_1}^{(j)},\hat{b}_{k_2}^{(j')}$ described above uses wavelet basis orthonormal with respect to the Lebesgue measure since $\bX \sim \text{Uniform}([0,1]^d)$ in our set up.
-As described earlier, one can easily extend the results to the known density of $\bX$ by simple modification of our arguments and by using orthonormalization of the basis functions to be used under the known density.
+Finally, it is worth mentioning that $\hat{p}_{k_1}^{(j)},\hat{b}_{k_2}^{(j')}$ described above uses wavelet basis orthonormal with respect to the Lebesgue measure since $\bX \sim \text{Uniform}([0,1]^d)$ in our set up.
+As described earlier, one can easily extend the results to the known density of $\bX$ by simple modifications of our arguments and by using an orthonormalization of the basis functions under the known density.
 The case of unknown covariate density presents several subtleties in terms of information-theoretic limits of the problem, the nature of sample splitting, and the choice of estimators of nuisance functions.
-We defer these discussions to Appendix \ref{sec: unknown f}.
+We defer these discussions to Appendix B.